Proposals for 2020 SfN-Sponsored Socials

 - Potential panelists/special guests

 The final selection is made in February by the Program Committee, whose primary consideration is to determine what will best serve the interests of the Society for Neuroscience and the success of the annual meeting.
-The committee may suggest a title change, or substitutions of chairs or co-chairs.
-The committee may decide to combine two proposals into one and suggest which chairs should be retained in that event.
-Suggestions arising from discussions of the Program Committee are passed on directly to the proposed chair.
+The committee has the right to make title changes, or substitutions of chairs or co-chairs.
+The committee can also decide to combine two proposals into one and select which chairs should be retained in that event.
+Changes arising from discussions of the Program Committee are passed on directly to the proposed chair.
 Social proposal submitters will be notified in March whether their proposal was accepted by the committee.

 Proposals that are not accommodated one year will not be held over for consideration the next.
 However, a proposal may be re-submitted the following year and will receive the same consideration as all other proposals.